IliutaAndrei/web-scrapper/README.md

 Uploaded PDF files are saved in the `uploads/` folder.

-Both folders are ignored by Git, except for `.gitkeep` files used to preserve the folder structure.
+Both folders are ignored by Git.

 ## Environment Variables